aureamunoz/hello-world-fwless/README.md

 docker push USERNAME/hello-world-fwless:1.0-SNAPSHOT
 ```

 **NOTE** Dekorate [allows the user to trigger container image builds and deploy](https://github.com/dekorateio/dekorate#building-and-deploying) after the end of compilation.
-So, alternatively, you could also delegate the build of the container image and the manifests deployment using the followings hooks provided by Dekorate:
+So, alternatively, you could also delegate the build and publish of the container image using the followings hooks provided by Dekorate:
 ```
 mvn clean package -Ddekorate.build=true  -Ddekorate.push=true
 ```